intellij-rust/intellij-rust/ARCHITECTURE.md

 crates.
 The major chunk of resolve is handled by the `innerDeclarations` and `outerDeclarations` functions.

-`innerdeclarations` takes a reference and walks the AST tree upwords, collecting all the let declarations, function parameters, item definitions and other "local" declarations.
+`innerDeclarations` takes a reference and walks the AST tree upwards, collecting all the `let` declarations, function parameters, item definitions and other "local" declarations.
 This is the function which does the work of resolving a local variable or a first component `foo` of the `foo::bar::baz` path.

 `outerDeclarations` takes a module and lists all items defined in it.
 It handles resolution of all the subsequent components of the `foo::bar::baz` path.

-This functions allow to list *all* visible declarations and are used in completion as well.
+These functions allow to list *all* visible declarations and are used in completion as well.

 The result of resolve is cached.
 The caches are flushed after every PSI